Animadversio/Animadversio.github.io/_tech_note/Understanding conda and python package management.md

 ## What does pip do?
 `pip` is the default package management system, it's basic and robust, ([User guide](https://pip.pypa.io/en/latest/user_guide/))but does not come with a virtual-enviroment system with it!

-Besides, till now it **does not** have a [real dependency solving system](https://github.com/pypa/pip/issues/988)!
+**Dependency Solving** Till now it **does not** have a [real dependency solving system](https://github.com/pypa/pip/issues/988)!
 It just make use of `requirement.txt` in the package folder, you can do `pip install -r requirements.txt` to install the required packages line by line (seems equivalent to run `pip install` for it line by line).
 And it can induce conflicts.
 However it's fast and work in most cases[^4].

 [^4]: For most small projects on github, having a `requirement.txt` is enough and usually work~

-As for package coverage, there are far more packages on the default repository of `pip` - [python package index](https://pypi.org/).
+**Repository** As for package coverage, there are far more packages on the default repository of `pip` - [python package index](https://pypi.org/).
 So if you cannot find the package in `conda install xxx` you can try `pip install xxx`.

 **Install pip** Normally it is installed in the system.
 But if there are multiple version of python (esp. you have system python and anaconda python), the `pip` must be the right one corresponding to the right python version.
 Use `pip -V` to see where the pip file is and which python it correspond to.
 ```bash